-Box turtles can be finicky eaters when they're in captivity and while keeping one as a pet is relatively easy, finding the right diet to feed your box turtle often isn't.
-As challenging as it may be, putting together a good diet is the most important thing you can do for your turtle if you want it to live a long and healthy life.
+Box turtles can be finicky eaters when they're in captivity and while keeping one as a pet is relatively easy, finding the right box turtle diet often isn't.
+As challenging as it may be, finding the right box turtle food is the most important thing you can do for your pet if you want it to live a long and healthy life.

-When box turtles live in the wild, their metabolism goes through many fluctuations.
-Seasons, natural food availability, temperature and lighting all play a role in how and what the turtle eats.
+When Easter box turtles and other varieties of box turtles live in the wild, their metabolism goes through many fluctuations.
+Seasons, natural food availability, temperature, and lighting all play a role in how and what the turtle eats.
 These natural changes are no longer a part of the turtle's routine when it lives in captivity, and it can become confused and/or very fussy about what it eats.

 Out in nature, a box turtle will normally retreat into its shell and wait for better feeding conditions if food is not available.
 This doesn't happen in captivity.
 If the captive turtle isn't fed regularly, it will start to deteriorate and eventually weaken and die.